Opportunity Unlocked: Redmond’s Emergence

 Written by partner and broker Russell Huntamer, CCIM

-Compass Commercial surveyed over 4.58 million square feet of retail space across 261 buildings.
-During the quarter, 15,690 SF of positive absorption was recorded, resulting in the citywide vacancy rate dropping from 4.18% in Q3 to 3.78% in Q4.
-There is now 172,981 SF of available retail space for lease.
+Compass Commercial surveyed over 4.60 million square feet of retail space across 263 buildings for the fourth quarter retail report of 2022.
+The market experienced 9,345 SF of positive absorption, resulting in the citywide vacancy rate decreasing from 2.88% in Q3 2022 to 2.67% in Q4 2022.
+There is now 123,007 SF of available retail space for lease.

-RENTS: Asking rental rates for Bend retail space range between $1.50 and $3.33/SF/Mo.
-NNN* with the highest rates associated with
+RENTS: The asking rental rates for Bend retail space continue to hold steady between $1.15 and $4.00/SF/Mo.
+NNN with the highest rates associated with drive-thru sites and new construction.

 Bend Industrial Market